mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/connect/local.md

 # MindsDB as a SQL Database

-MindsDB provides a powerful MySQL API that allows to the users to connect to it using any mysql-client.
-By default, MindsDB Server will start http and mysql APIs.
-If you want to run only the mysql API provide that as a parameter on the server start:
+MindsDB provides a powerful MySQL API that allows to the users to connect to it using the [MySQL Command-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) or [DBeaver](https://dbeaver.io/).
+By default, MindsDB Server will start the HTTP and MySQL APIs.
+If you want to run only the MySQL API provide that as a parameter on the server start:

 ```
 python3 -m mindsdb --api=mysql
 ```

 This will start MySQL API on a `127.0.0.1:47335` with the `mindsdb` as a default user and create a `mindsdb` database.
-To change the deafult parameters you need to extend the MindsDBs config.json or create another one and send it as a parameter to the serve start command as:
+To change the deafult parameters you need to extend the MindsDBs `config.json` or create another config and send it as a parameter to the serve start command as:

 ```
 python3 -m mindsdb --api=mysql --config=config.json